 According to the research paper published by the scientific community, there could be two main reasons for the thinness of the mercury’s atmosphere.

-One reason could be the gravity of mercury i.e 37 % of gravity of earth.
-And, the other reason is that mercury is tidally-locked with the sun; in the same way, the moon is tidally-locked with the earth.
+One reason could be the gravity of mercury i.e 37 % of the gravity of the earth.
+And, the other reason is that mercury is tidally locked with the sun; in the same way, the moon is tidally locked with the earth.

 In fact, people often ask questions like how hot is mercury?
 Or, how cold is mercury?
 Or, simply; what is the temperature of mercury?
 Well, the answer to all these kinds of questions lies in the vicinity of the mercury’s tidal locking with the sun.

 The side of the mercury surface facing the sun can get hotter to 800° F. On the other hand, the side that is not facing the sun can get colder to – 280° F.